NATUROPATHY? What is that?

 But to me one of the most significant reasons why people don’t understand naturopathy or have never heard about it, is because of the fad of ‘integration’.

 A lot of facilities today offer combined treatments in Ayurveda and Naturopathy: Kayakalp in Palampur, Balaji Nirodham in Sonepat, and several more across the country.
 What do you think you are likely to remember more: the treatments that cost you more, needed more preparation and execution or the simpler & cheaper ones, which you can even do at home?

 Integration doesn’t appeal to me.
 I believe it takes years of continuous learning and practice to fully comprehend the nuances and see the results of one healing system on a human being.
 Any attempt to mix another healing system, when the previous one has not been practiced enough produces mixed results.
 Integration to me is a tool reserved only for the very experienced.
 Thankfully, Jindal Nature cure in Bangalore and Nisargopchar in Urli Kanchan near Pune have maintained their purist zeal and are fully residential naturopathy facilities.

-Back to Naturopathy and its four fundamentals
+Naturopathy and its four fundamentals

 1. The 5 elements

 Naturopathy or nature cure or the science of hygiene (as it is sometimes called), is a drugless system of health based on the 5 element theory.
 Every living thing in nature (human beings, plants, animals) is formed through a combination of five elements: Space (also called ether), Air, Fire, Water and Earth.
 Naturopathy believe that since our body is made of these 5 elements, a dis-balance of these is what causes disease.
 To prevent or cure disease, we must restore balance and that can be done by using these very elements as treatment modalities.